Table of Contents

 Most folks would likely assume that hardneck varieties of garlic would just not do well at all in Arizona.
 Well, now we know that this just ain't the case!

-I encourage you to give hardneck a try if you were located in or around Arizona, and let us know in the comment section whether you have success or not.
+I encourage you to give hardneck a try if you were located in or around Arizona, and let us know on the forum whether you have success or not.
 I believe you will find it to be well worth your while.

 Arizona gives us the best of both worlds with a choice of hardneck or softneck garlic, as well as a shorter 7 month garlic season (late-October -to- early-May).